-It is probably the most confusing characteristic in file preparation.
+It is probably the most confusing feature of file preparation.
+This is an area where even professional graphic artists that do not work for the print-world, struggle with.
 Whether dealing with a PDF file or photo printing, if you work mostly with home-desktop-style-publication software, you will probably find many things to think about the next time you prepare a document that will print as a color copy bleed job

-Bleed Color Copy projects such as: Color Copies, Brochures, Sell Sheets, Books, Posters and more.
-Best practices for use and design of publications and documents that will print with bleed.
+Bleed Color Copy projects such as Color Copies, Brochures, Sell Sheets, Books, Posters, and more.
+Best practices for the use and design of publications and documents that will print with bleed.
 We hope that you find the next three topics useful.

 - What is bleed exactly?: If you are unsure, click here for an answer.